vpark777/Stories/README.md

 	We don’t have to be perfect to be helpful.

 To address that, I’m starting with non-fiction passages by grade level, written in accessible, engaging ways.
-These passages will cover important topics like:
+These passages will cover important topics like:<br>
-How the U.S. government works <br>
+- How the U.S. government works
 - Basic scientific principles
 - Global cultures and geography
 - Human psychology and behavior